ValuesDAO/assets/README.md

 ## Adding an ERC20 token checklist:
 - [ ] Make sure your smartcontract has more than 2,500 address holders, otherwise you will be rejected
 - [ ] Fork the Github repository
-- [ ] Create folder with name of token smartcontact address in [_checksum format_](https://ethsum.netlify.app/) `blockchains/ethereum/assets/<token_smartcontract_address>/`.
+- [ ] Create folder with name of token smartcontact address in lowercase format.
 - [ ] Tell your designer that token image must be in PNG format, avoid transparent background, recommended size 256x256px, max.
 512x512px, with max file size of 100kB.
 Please us [Image Optim](https://imageoptim.com/mac) or similar on larger files.
-- [ ] Upload your logo with file named `logo.png` to previously created folder with smartcontract address, and if you done all correctly your path should look like this. `blockchains/ethereum/assets/0x1234567461d3f8Db7496581774Bd869C83D51c93/logo.png`
+- [ ] Upload your logo with file named `logo.png` to previously created folder with smartcontract address, and if you done all correctly your path should look like this. `blockchains/ethereum/assets/0x1234567461d3f8db7496581774bd869c83d51c93/logo.png`
 - [ ] Create `info.json` file with info about the token/project
 - [ ] Create a pull request to the main repo